 - Positive community environment

-- Tenant acquisition and screening
+- Tenant acquisition and rental verification

 - Long-term goals for property improvement